RichardRed0x/politeia-digest/issue-016.md

 Some [additional](https://github.com/decred/politeia/issues/881) [bugs](https://matrix.to/#/!MgQoetFiyjrHAywokv:decred.org/$15589657213389qGkwY:decred.org?via=decred.org&via=matrix.org&via=zettaport.com) have been identified and resolved - these related to the inaccurate display of voting figures on proposals.decred.org (the repository data was still accurate).

-From May 12 until May 27 there were:
+From May 12 until May 27:

-- 1 new proposals submitted, 1 proposals started voting, 1 proposals finished voting. {SB: singlular awkward when preceeded by "were" above}
+- 1 new proposal submitted, 1 proposal started voting, 1 proposal finished voting.
 - Proposals that have finished voting have an average (mean) turnout of 22.5%, with a total of 9,189 ticket votes being cast.
 - 53 comments on Politeia proposals from 14 different users (public keys).
 - 138 up/down votes on comments from 24 different voting users (public keys).